Unity-Environmental-University/lxd-mcp-suite/docs/OPS-QUICKSTART.md

   - DNS: your.domain must point to the server’s IP for HTTPS.
   - Nginx reload: sudo nginx -t && sudo systemctl reload nginx

+---

+Maintainers
+- Steps and commands are kept in sync with `scripts/unified/ops_manifest.yaml`.
+When updating instructions, edit that file and re-run generators or adjust scripts accordingly.